-Ask Participants if exposure to a pesticide or chemical would have the same effect on a child as it would on the child's mother.
-Expand on their answer to explain the reasons why children are more vulnerable.
+Would an exposure to a pesticide or chemical have the same effect on a child as it would on the child's mother?

 3.4 How much can pesticides hurt us?

 A person can be exposed to pesticides and have more than one symptom or sign.
 Many people may be exposed to pesticides and not even know it!
 In fact, in some cases, pesticides may not be the reason someone gets ill.
 Other things besides pesticides may cause some signs or symptoms that a person can have.
 Examples of pesticide poisoning symptoms caused by sources other than pesticides are stomachaches caused by the flu or by spoiled food, headaches and itchy eyes caused by allergies, headaches and stomachaches cause by drinking too much alcohol or even the effects of heat stress related symptoms.
 Consult your doctor if you have any questions about symptoms or illness.